Frequently Asked Questions

 A: Rentplus homes are suitable for anyone who is local to the area, is working or in training, has an aspiration to own their own home at some point in the future, has an income of less than £80,000 p.a. (in line with ‘Help to Buy Shared Ownership’) and is currently unable to save for a deposit.
 To be considered households will generally need to be registered on their local authority choice based lettings housing register, shared ownership register or Help to Buy register

 Q. How are the homes allocated?

-A. The local authority in which the homes are situated will decide who is eligible for Rentplus homes in their area.
-In many cases local authorities are looking to target those households who are in the middle to lower bandings on their choice based letting schemes and/or households on their ‘Help to Buy’ register.
-Local authorities may also consider other criteria such as ‘is the tenant freeing up an existing affordable rented home’ which could be used to house priority needs households.
+A. The local authority in which the homes are situated will decide who is eligible to apply for Rentplus homes in their area.
+In many cases, local authorities are looking to target those households who are in the middle to lower bandings on their choice based letting schemes and/or households on their ‘Help to Buy’ register.
+Local authorities may also consider other criteria such as ‘is the tenant freeing up an existing affordable rented home’ which could be used to house priority needs households

 Q. Will tenants have to pay anything before they can move in?